marcolaux/asus-g14-fedora/README.md

 # Fedora 33 Setup with an ASUS Zephyrus G14 GA401IV

+**DISCLAIMER: turn off Secure Boot - otherwise unsigned dkms modules will not work aka Keyboard binds and nvidia drivers will not work**

 **updated for BIOS 216**

 In 216 some things about how the dGPU works changed.
 Now no acpi_call or bbswitch is needed to power the Nvidia down.